rbrahul/react-boilerplate/README.md

 $ npm start
 ```

-Now open the index.html file from public directory into browser.
+Now run http server to open the index.html file on browser if you already have http-server package installed or open it manually from public directory.

-Done!
+You are done! :)